Disappearance of the Beaumont children: Bevan Spencer von Einem

-Bevan Spencer von Einem (born 1946) was sentenced to life imprisonment in 1984 for murdering Richard Kelvin, the teenage son of Adelaide newsreader Rob Kelvin.
+Bevan Spencer von Einem (1946–2025) was sentenced to life imprisonment in 1984 for murdering Richard Kelvin, the teenage son of Adelaide newsreader Rob Kelvin.
 Police and prosecutors publicly stated their belief that von Einem had accomplices and was possibly involved in additional murders.
 About this time, police came to suspect his involvement in the Beaumont disappearance as well, owing to his resemblance to descriptions and identikits of the unidentified suspect from 1966.
 No accomplices were ever charged, and von Einem has refused to co-operate with investigators about his possible connection with other murders.

-During the investigation into von Einem, police heard from an informant identified only as "Mr B." He related an alleged conversation in which von Einem boasted of having taken three children from a beach several years earlier, and said he had taken them home to conduct "experiments."
-According to Mr B's account, von Einem claimed to have performed "brilliant surgery" on each of the children and had "connected them up."
+During the investigation into von Einem, police heard from an informant identified only as "Mr B." He related an alleged conversation in which von Einem boasted of having taken three children from a beach several years earlier, and said he had taken them home to conduct "experiments".
+According to Mr B's account, von Einem claimed to have performed "brilliant surgery" on each of the children and had "connected them up".
 One of the children had supposedly died during the procedure, and so he had killed the other two and dumped the bodies in bushland south of Adelaide.
 Mr B also claimed that von Einem had implicated himself in the Adelaide Oval abductions from 1973; like with the Beaumont case, von Einem matches descriptions of the main suspect in the Oval case.